 5. Tea Tree Oil

 Tea tree oil has anti-inflammatory and antiseptic properties.
-It stops swelling in the gums, calms nerves, and penetrates deep into the tooth to kill the bacteria that cause toothache.
+It stops swelling in the gums, root canal pain, calms nerves, and penetrates deep into the tooth to kill the bacteria that cause toothache.
 Use a cotton ball to apply it directly to the tooth or mix a few drops into a glass of warm water and rinse with it.

 6. Apple Cider Vinegar

 Apple cider vinegar has antibacterial and anti-inflammatory properties.
 It’s acidic property helps to kill the bacteria causing toothache.
 Soak a cotton ball with Apple Cider Vinegar and apply it to the problem tooth.